Ebola vaccine is 'potential game-changer'

 Experts said the results were "remarkable".

-This trial centred on the VSV-EBOV vaccine, which was started by the Public Health Agency of Canada and then developed by the pharmaceutical company Merck.
+This trial centred on the VSV-EBOV vaccine, which was started by the Public Health Agency of Canada and then developed by US pharmaceutical company Merck Sharp & Dohme (MSD).

 It combined a fragment of the Ebola virus with another safer virus in order to train the immune system to beat Ebola.